IlyaKhalafi/IlyaKhalafi/README.md

 ### **Hi, my name is ILYA 👋**

 - 🎓 I'm currently studying BSc in Computer Science at Amirkabir University of Technology.
-- 💖 I'm interested in Machine Learning, Data Science, and Artificial Intelligence.
+- 💖 I'm interested in Deep Learning, specifically Deep Reinforcement Learning and Computer Vision.

 ### 📫 How to reach me?